ABOUT THE NAIIO

 Dr. Lynne Parker, NAIIO Director and Deputy U.S. CTO

-Dr. Lynne Parker is the Founding Director of the National AI Initiative Office.
-She also serves as the Deputy United States Chief Technology Officer and the Assistant Director of Artificial Intelligence at the White House Office of Science and Technology Policy (OSTP).
+Dr. Lynne Parker is the Founding Director of the National AI Initiative Office at the White House Office of Science and Technology Policy (OSTP).
+She also serves the Assistant Director of OSTP for artificial intelligence and is serving as co-chair of the National AI Research Resource Task Force.
 She has served in OSTP since 2018 and played an integral role in numerous landmark national AI policies.
 Dr. Parker is on assignment to OSTP from the University of Tennessee, Knoxville, where she is a professor of computer science and former interim dean of engineering.
 She has served as National Science Foundation’s Division Director for Information and Intelligent Systems, and as a Distinguished Research and Development Staff Member at Oak Ridge National Laboratory.
 She earned a Ph.D. from the Massachusetts Institute of Technology and is a Fellow of IEEE, a Fellow of AAAS, and a Distinguished Member of the Association for Computing Machinery.

 Tess DeBlanc-Knowles is a Policy Advisor for Artificial Intelligence, contributing to NAIIO’s efforts to maintain U.S. leadership in AI research and development and international engagement.
 Prior to joining NAIIO, she served as a Director of Research and Analysis at the National Security Commission on AI, was Chief of Staff of the Atlantic Council, and spent time at U.S. Special Operations Command.